delinea/cheops_visibility/README.md

 In a Python shell or notebook:
 ```
 from matplotlib import pyplot as plt
+from astropy import coordinates as coord, units as u
 from cheops_visibility import compute_visibility_ranges

 # Generate a list of targets